 BIRI BUD DEVELOPMENT

-Biri Initiative therefore decided to develop a variant of the Reefbud more suited to remote locations with limited access to equipment and funding.
-The result was the Biri Bud, the first of which was deployed in 2015.
+Biri Initiative therefore developed a variant of the Reefbud better suited to remote locations with limited equipment and funding.
+This was the Biri Bud, first deployed in 2015.

 The most obvious difference is in the size, with a Biri Bud weighing just 150 kg.
 Experience has shown these are still stable in strong currents.

-The smaller size makes Biri Buds far easier to deploy.
-With a thick bamboo pole passed through the holes in its sides, a Biri Bud can easily be moved and loaded onto the deployment platform Rose of Biri by two strong men.
+The smaller size makes Biri Buds easier to deploy.
+With a thick bamboo pole passed through the holes in its sides, a Biri Bud can easily be loaded onto the deployment platform Rose of Biri by two men.

 SEE ALSO: PROJECT 250

 Another key difference is in the mix of materials.
-The main materials are still cement and sand, but Biri Buds also have a large proportion - about 20% - of coral rubble.
-This rubble is a natural fit for building artificial reefs, and is also available for just a small labour cost on any beach in Biri.
+The main materials are still cement and sand, but about 20% of a Biri Bud is coral rubble.
+This is a natural fit for artificial reefs, and is available for just a small labour cost on any beach in Biri.

-Then there's the biomass component.
-Both Biri Buds and Reefbuds contain biomass to speed up coral colonisation, but the scientifically formulated biomass in Reefbuds must be shipped in.
-Biri Buds, by contrast, use biomass made entirely from free local materials.
-So far we have experimented with coconut husks, fish bones, banana peel, rice stalks and crab shells, to name but a few, and the results have been very positive.
+Then there's the biomass.
+Both Biri Buds and Reefbuds contain biomass to hasten coral colonisation, but the special biomass in Reefbuds must be shipped in.
+Biri Buds, by contrast, use free local materials such as coconut husks, fish bones, banana peel, rice stalks and crab shells, and the results have been very positive.